mindspore-ai/golden-stick/README.md

 ### Model Deployment

 The model compression results from Golden Stick are weights in Hugging Face format.
-It is recommended to deploy them on [vllm-MindSpore Plugin](https://gitee.com/mindspore/vllm-mindspore) or [MindSpore Transformers](https://gitee.com/mindspore/mindformers).
+It is recommended to deploy them on [vLLM-MindSpore Plugin](https://gitee.com/mindspore/vllm-mindspore) or [MindSpore Transformers](https://gitee.com/mindspore/mindformers).
 You can also try deploying them on mainstream frameworks such as PyTorch, ONNX Runtime, TensorRT, etc.

 ## Community